The Reef Restoration and Adaptation Program

 In 2018, the Australian Government provided $6M for the concept feasibility phase.
 The outcome will inform the spending of a further $100M allocated for reef resilience and adaptation science from 2019.

-- Better understand forecast declines in the state of coral reefs as a result of global temperature increases, and the types and scales of possible interventions required to maintain high-value reef functions.
+- strengthened our understanding of the forecast declines in the state of coral reefs as a result of global temperature increases, and the types and scales of possible interventions required to maintain high-value reef functions.

-- Identify and undertake preliminary design and costing of the research and development and subsequent implementation of possible interventions.
+- undertook preliminary design and costing for the research and development and implementation of possible interventions.

-- Understand ecological, economic and social risk and social acceptability.
+- consolidated understanding of the ecological, economic and social risk and social acceptability of intervention.